SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 > - Manage your queue:
 >   - Add new topic subscriptions to your queue.
 >   - Look at the stats of your queue.
->   - When consuming messages from the Advanced Try Me! page, check the Consumers listed in the Queue.
+>   - When consuming messages from Try Me! page, check the Consumers listed in the Queue.
 > - Stop consuming messages from the queue and see how the messages are accumulated in the queue.
 Check the queue stats in `Queues`.

 ## Clean-up